UBCO-COSC499-Summer-2024/Project-Starter/docs/plan/SystemDesign.md

 ## User Interface (UI) Design

 ![](./UI%20Mockups/Login_Signup%20Page/Login%20Page.png)
-The above one is the login page, where you can choose what role you will be and login.
+The above image is the login page, where you can choose what role you will be and log in.

 ![](./UI%20Mockups/Dashboard/Dept%20Head%20Dashboard%201.png)
 The above image is the dashboard for the department head.
 The chart on the left shows the average working hours of every instructor in the department.
 The chart on the right shows the SEI rating distributions.